How to Make Money Streaming: 14 Ways to Generate Revenue from Online Video in 2025

 What is Video Monetization?

-Video monetization requires the support of a dedicated online video platform with support for one or more of the video monetization strategies that we mentioned above.
+Video monetization requires the support of a dedicated online video platform combined with one or more video monetization strategies.
 Dacast, for example, supports all three.

-To take it a step further, Dacast has a built-in paywall that is known for its security.
-This paywall also has auto-conversions for many currencies, which is great for broadcasters with international audiences.
+To take it a step further, Dacast has a built-in paywall known for its security.
+It has auto-conversions for many currencies, making it ideal for broadcasters with international audiences.

 Costs Associated with Online Video Streaming

-Before we get into methods to make money from streaming, it is important to discuss the costs associated with online video streaming.
-This will help you keep tabs on your expenses so that you can create a solid video monetization strategy and price your offers appropriately.
+Before we get into methods of earning with live video platforms, it is important to discuss the costs associated with online video streaming.
+This will help you keep tabs on your expenses and create a solid video monetization strategy to price your offers appropriately.

-Online video streaming comes with a variety of costs, depending on your needs and the scale of your stream.
-Here are some of the major costs you can expect.
+Online video streaming comes with various costs, depending on your needs and the scale of your stream.
+Here are some of the major expenses you can expect.

 Cameras and Operators